FRSC LANDFILL HEIGHT INCREASE

 Online Public Information Session

-This session was recorded.
+This session was held October 3, 2023, and was recorded.
 To review it click here

 Technical Review Committee (TRC) comments on EIA

-There have been two rounds of comments from the TRC.
+There were three rounds of comments from the TRC.
 Read each here:

 Round 1